 The three recently released an EP of sorts, recorded with Martin Shears at Tahoe Production House.
 The tracks were laid down in fall of 2018 and released in January.
 The album is available on Spotify.

-PorterHaus Music can be found regularly around the Heavenly Village, playing Monday at Base Camp Pizza Co. from 11:30 a.m. to 4:30 p.m., and on Saturdays at Gunbarrel Tavern from 6 to 9:30 pm, and then at California Burger Co. from 10 p.m. to 2 am.
+PorterHaus Music can be found regularly around the Heavenly Village, playing at Base Camp Pizza Co., Gunbarrel Tavern and California Burger Co.

 “Cali Burger, they turn off the lights for us, and we get pretty fun in there, pretty loud.
 It’s a lot of fun,” Kaiziah said.